brave-experiments/Mjolnir/README.md

 - `temp.tf` at root of execution dir, which contains whole terraform code that has been executed
 - `terraform.tfstate` at root of execution dir, which contains state of execution
 - `variables.log` at root of execution dir, which contains last executed variables in recipe
-- `.apollo` dir which contains necessary files like ssh key pair to bastion
+- `.mjolnir` dir which contains necessary files like ssh key pair to bastion
-- `.apollo/$network-name+$timestamp/` is a dir where should end private and public key pair
+- `.mjolnir/$network-name+$timestamp/` is a dir where should end private and public key pair